brandur/sorg/content/drafts/rust-critique.md

 lifetime parameters, move semantics, and ownership structures.

+I call this "Haskellification" because while to some Haskell is the most beautiful language ever created, to most it's an arcane, unapproachable monster.
+Like it or not, it's not how you should ever want your new language to turn out because a barrier to entry higher than Everest is an absolute guarantee that history will remember it as intellectual curiosity used by no more than a few eccentrics instead of a mainstream practical tool.

 ## Haskell-ification of the documentation (#docs)

 The types are so sophisticated that you don't need any